Employment Authorization Card

 - Spouse of an H-1B nonimmigrant

-This list is not exhaustive and there are other immigrant categories who qualify to apply for Employment Authorization.
+This list is not exhaustive, and other immigrant categories can file Form I-765.
 It’s best to speak with your immigration attorney to see if you’re eligible.
-If you are eligible, your attorney can help you file the necessary paperwork to apply for an EAD and track the status of your case.
+If you are eligible, your attorney can help you file the necessary paperwork to apply for an EAD card and track the status of your case.

 Get The Immigration Help You Deserve